 Dreamweaver CS6 has added new tools for working with sites that scale from desktop, to tablet, to phone, using some of the latest CSS features.

+Discover what the last boxed version of Dreamweaver has in store for web designers with our review.
 The web doesn't stay still, and new browsers and new technologies mean changes to your sites.
 With the explosion in mobile browsing, those changes are now bigger than ever before.
 Even so, Dreamweaver CS6 is still the familiar app with the same mix of design and code, and support for just about any web authoring technology you can think of.

 The challenge for Dreamweaver CS6